mg4gh/MGMapViewer/docs/index.md

 - [Record a track](./Features/MainTrackFeatures/TrackRecord/trackrecord.md): recording of a track allows multiple segments
 - [Track storage](./Features/MainTrackFeatures/TrackStorage/trackstorage.md):  store tracks as gpx files, but additionally store some meta data on the tracks (for faster search)
 - [Bounding Box](./Features/MainTrackFeatures/BoundingBox/boundingbox.md) search tracks by marking an area (bounding box) and load all tracks through this area
-- [Marker Track](./Features/MainTrackFeatures/MarkerTrack/markertrack.md) create a track (marker track) by tapping some points, including manipulations like moving points, insert and delete points.
-Such a marker track can also be imported/exported.
 - [Basic Routing](./Features/MainTrackFeatures/Routing/routing.md) basic route calculation (shortest path) based on a marker track.
 - [Dashboard](./Features/MainTrackFeatures/Dashboard/dashboard.md) visualization of the most important information of the recording, the selected and the route track log.